PaulZC/Nanosecond_LED_Flasher_Shield/Documentation/Hardware/README.md

 - D10: DS1023 delay bit 7
 - D11: DS1023 delay bit 6
 - D12: DS1023 delay bit 5
-- D13: reserved for LED_BUILTIN (but can also be used to the reception of the GNSS time pulses)
+- D13: reserved for LED_BUILTIN (but can also be used to indicate the reception of the GNSS time pulses)
 - A0/D14: the photorelay for R2
-- A1/D15: the photorelay for R2
+- A1/D15: the photorelay for R3
-- A2/D16: the photorelay for R2
+- A2/D16: the photorelay for R4
-- A3/D17: the photorelay for R2
+- A3/D17: the photorelay for R5
 - A4/D18: the MAX-M8Q time pulse (to allow the LED current to be changed between LED pulses)
 - A5/D19: enables / disables LED pulses via the 74HCT1G125 buffer